-2. Keep your black tank valve closed except when dumping your tank.
-If your valve isn’t kept closed the liquid waste (and RV Digest-It) will drain out of the tank immediately, leaving only solid waste behind to create disgusting odors and will eventually lead to clogs.
+2. Always keep your black tank valve closed - except when dumping your tank.
+If your valve isn’t kept closed the liquid waste (and your toilet treatment product) will drain out of the tank immediately, leaving only solid waste behind to create disgusting odors and will eventually lead to clogs.

 3. Use ample water with each flush.
-The more water your keep inside your black tank the better chance you have of keeping your tanks clog-free.
-Not only does the water help break-up the solids, but it is also a crucial component to keeping the beneficial bacteria in RV Digest-It alive and active so they can effectively liquefy the solid waste (including toilet paper) inside your tank.
+Every time you use your toilet, hold the flush peddle down for a FULL 10 SECONDS.
+The more water your keep inside your black tank the better chance you have of keeping your tanks clog-free (as well as odor-free!).
+Not only does the water help break down the solids, but it is also a crucial component to keeping the beneficial bacteria in RV Digest-It alive and active so they can effectively liquefy the solid waste (including toilet paper) inside your tank.

-4. Do not clean your toilets with chemical, anti-bacterial, or bleach-based toilet cleaners.
-The caustic chemicals contained in these toilet cleaners will kill the beneficial bacteria that is keeping your holding tank clog and odor free.
+4. Never clean your toilets with chemical, anti-bacterial, or bleach-based toilet cleaners.
+The caustic chemicals contained in these toilet cleaners will kill the beneficial bacteria that keep your holding tanks clog and odor free.
 Instead, clean your toilet with an RV toilet cleaner that uses tank-safe detergents to clean the toilets while injecting beneficial bacteria into the holding tank.

 5. Monitor your tank temperatures.
 If your tanks get extremely hot or cold the active bacteria that keep your system clog and odor free may become inactive and lead to issues.
 Ideally your tank should remain between 45 and 85 degrees (Fahrenheit) to create the ideal environment for the safe, beneficial bacteria in RV Digest-It to flourish.
-If your tanks get hotter than 85 degrees, increase your dosage amount.
+If your tanks get hotter than 85 degrees, increase your dosage amount and use extra water.
 If your tanks get below 45 degrees you will need to consider better insulating your tanks or heating them.